Random-user420/bestKabu/README.md

 2. Enable Login by Extension
 3. Enter your username and password.
 4. Click the "Save Login" button.
-5. Refresh the page to activate the changes.

 **Note:** If no username or password is entered, the existing credentials won't be overwritten.